kovashikawa/demdk/README.md

-# demdk
+# demdk - data engineering @ modak
-Data Engineering Technical Exercise @ Modak
+> this repo consists of a technical exercise for the data engineering position at modak